GT-Ocado/core-spring/content/tomcat-with-intellij-community-edition.md

    $> <tomcat_home>/bin/startup.bat (or startup.sh on Linux/Mac)
    ```

-6. Make sure that you can access Tomcat's Manager GUI at localhost:8080/manager using the credentials you specified in tomcat-users.xml.
+6. Make sure that you can access Tomcat's Manager GUI at `localhost:8080/manager` using the credentials you specified in `tomcat-users.xml`.

 7. Execute the `tomcat7:deploy` goal to deploy your web app on the local Tomcat instance.